Arikato111/Tenjin/README.md

 ### Install Tenjin

-after installing rust and cargo, use can use command below to install Tenjin.
+after installing rust and cargo, you can use command below to install Tenjin.

 ```
 cargo install tenjin_sdn